-Before refilling the camper's 22 Gallon Freshwater System and 6 Gallon Hot Water Tank with fresh/potable water, thoroughly flush the entire system with the water pump running, to remove the antifreeze.
-Flush once or twice as desired.
+Before refilling the camper's 20 Gallon Freshwater System and 3 Gallon Hot Water Tank with fresh/potable water, thoroughly flush the entire system with the pressurizing pump running, to remove the antifreeze.

 Winterizing the Standard Camper Water System:

 To reduce the possibility of fractures and splits in the system's water tank, lines, and water pump in climates where the temperature is below freezing (32 degrees F; 0 degrees C), it is recommended that as much water as possible be drained from the system, and that a mixture of water and non-toxic antifreeze be added.
 (Please contact the companies at the bottom of this page for more info regarding non-toxic antifreeze, mixture ratio, and important safety info).